daydev/angular_pagination/README.md

 `Paginator` is **not** injected via DI (there is no need, it has no dependencies).

 Refer to [example](https://github.com/daydev/angular_pagination/tree/master/example) to see how this utility library can be used to create a reusable pager component (e.g. like Twitter Bootstrap pager).
-Make note that `ctrl.paginator.instance` is used only as filter's argument, two-way data binding is through `ctrl.paginator` itself.
+Make note that `ctrl.paginator.instance` is used only as formatter's argument, two-way data binding is through `ctrl.paginator` itself.